 If it is established that a student is having difficulty with didactic course work, the faculty will immediately notify the Program Director to discuss their concerns with regards to the student.
-Then a meeting will be scheduled with the Program Director, faculty, and student to discuss the potential problem and solution.
-During this meeting, the Program Director and faculty will determine the best method of one-on-one remediation to meet the needs of the student.
-A record of this meeting will be signed by the student, Program Director, and Director of Clinical Education.
-In the event the student requires accommodated services, the student will be directed to the office of disability services.
+Then a meeting will be scheduled with the Program Director, faculty, and students to discuss the potential problems and solutions.
+During this meeting, the Program Director and faculty will determine the best method of one-on-one remediation to meet the needs of the students.
+A record of this meeting will be signed by the students, Program Director, and Director of Clinical Education.
+In the event the student requires accommodation services, the student will be directed to the office of disability services.
 Please refer to the Services for Individuals with Disabilities Policy.
 (Appendix F)